AUMSA/2020-MSA-content/Web App & APIs/README.md

 Please read through the submission guidelines and ensured all criteria are met.

 ## 5. Deadline
-The deadline for this bootcamp is **14th September, 2020.
-11:59pm**
+The deadline for this bootcamp is **11:59pm AEDT, 14th September, 2020.**

 #### Late Submissions
-For this bootcamp late submissions up to **16th September, 2020.
+For this bootcamp late submissions up to **11:59pm AEDT, 16th September, 2020.
 11:59pm** is allowed.
 However there will be a **20%** penalty on the total grade.